alandefreitas/futures/docs/futures/launching.md

   assembling the complete execution graph.
 This is especially useful when not all tasks are available at the same time.
 - Deferred futures ✅: On the other hand, lazy futures permit a few optimizations for functions operating on the shared state, since we can assume there is nothing else we need to synchronize when a task is launched.
 This means:
-    1. We can make extra assumptions about the condition of the shared state before waiting, and
+    1. We can make extra assumptions about the condition of the operation state before waiting, and
     2. We don't have to handle a potential race with the task and its own continuations
 - Eager futures ✅: The library implements the synchronization of eager futures using atomic operations to reduce this synchronization cost.